nitinmangotra1212/ntnx-api-golang-mock-pc/README.md

-# ntnx-api-golang-mock-pc
+# ntnx-api-golang-nexus-pc

-API definitions and code generation for ntnx-api-golang-mock service with **REAL gRPC support**.
+API definitions and code generation for ntnx-api-golang-nexus service with **REAL gRPC support**.

 ## 📋 Overview